• Home

 Intentional Dialogue

-Imago Exercise #2
+Imago Exercise #2: Intentional Dialogue

 Last month I talked about the importance of safety in a conscious relationship.
 The process we use in Imago therapy to communicate safely is called intentional dialogue.